aryadaroui/csulb-master-thesis-class/intro to latex.md

 ## Common commands and macros

-There are many structures often used in documents
+Vanilla LaTeX accommodates all the standard structures in typesetting normal documents.
+How to apply them is shown below.

 ### Headings